-We next performed an extensive perturbation analysis for 15 different scenarios.
-In each scenario, we varied the strength of (non-perturbational) feedforward input injected into excitatory neurons in layer 4, mimicking activation by retino-thalamic input.
-The input strength ranged from 0 to 80 pA.
+We next performed an extensive perturbation analysis for 14 different scenarios.
+In each scenario, we varied the strength of (non-perturbational) feedforward input injected into 25% excitatory neurons and 5% PV cells in layer 4, mimicking activation by retino-thalamic input.
+The input strength ranged from 0 to 400 pA.
 For each condition, we generated a perturbation matrix by giving input to one neuronal group at a time and observed the changes in the others (as above).
 We then counted the number of marked changes (more than a 20% increase or decrease) in their firing rates upon the injection of perturbational input into any population.
-We observed that networks with stronger feedforward input display less marked changes upon perturbations than networks with weak feedforward input (Fig. 2D).
-The condition the number of changes was being in a state of receiving weak (~10 pA) feedforward input, indicating that input perturbations (presumably coming from other cortical circuits) have a stronger influence on visual cortex when animals receive weak visual input.
+We observed that networks with stronger feedforward input display less marked changes upon perturbations than networks with weak feedforward input (Fig. 3D).
+The input condition the number of changes was being in a state of receiving weak (~30 pA) feedforward input, indicating that input perturbations (presumably coming from other cortical circuits) have a stronger influence on visual cortex when animals receive weak visual input.

 This result might seem in contrast with our common intuition: Feedforward (FF) input would generally increase the firing rates of neurons across the network.
 As a result of increased firing rates, the intuitive expectation is that any perturbations (especially to inhibitory neurons) would likely have a more pronounced effect in reducing the overall firing rates because there's more activity to suppress.
 However, contrary to these hypotheses, we observe that the network becomes more resilient to perturbations.
 We may explain this phenomenon by noting that when feedforward (FF) input is strong, the overall cellular activity reaches such a high level that minor perturbations are insufficient to alter the collective outcome.